Layr-Labs/zeus/README.md

 ## Key Features
-Zeus integrates with `forge`, and extends its capabilities.
+Zeus integrates with `forge`, and adds:

-Zeus supports;
 - Expressing your transactions, meant for a multisig, as a forge script.
 - Managing the lifecycle of your deploys across multiple environments. (`zeus deploy status`)
 - Tracking deployed contracts across multiple environments. (`zeus which MyContract`)
 - Testing your upgrade scripts (`zeus test`)
 - Running binaries which require contract addresses (without hardcoding addresses) (`zeus run`)
+- Generating a paper trail of all deploys, logs, and artifacts generated.

 # Setting up Zeus in your project